scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 .. class:: abstract

-   We present a case study of optimizing a python-based cosmology data processing pipeline designed to run in parallel on thousands of cores using supercomputers at the National Energy Research Scientific Computing Center (NERSC).
+   We present a case study of optimizing a Python-based cosmology data processing pipeline designed to run in parallel on thousands of cores using supercomputers at the National Energy Research Scientific Computing Center (NERSC).